This page was updated on the 29 March 2021

 Horses, livestock or other animals

 You must follow all social distancing guidelines at your livery yard or stables.
-You should exercise your horse in Tier 4 areas and ideally stick to the Preston area.

 If your horse requires urgent attention from a vet or farrier, you should phone the vet or farrier to arrange the best approach to meet your horses needs.